flyway/boxfuse.com/docs/hyperv.md

 Boxfuse supports **Hyper-V** running on **Windows 10 Pro**.

+## VirtualBox compatibility

+Due to the way Hyper-V is architected, **[VirtualBox will no longer work if Hyper-V is enabled](https://www.virtualbox.org/ticket/12350)**.
+If you need VirtualBox compatibility, you must [disable Hyper-V](https://superuser.com/questions/540055/convenient-way-to-enable-disable-hyper-v-in-windows-8) to make VirtualBox work again.

 ## CPU &amp; RAM usage

 You can control the number of CPUs exposed to the VM using the `cpus` property and the number of MB of RAM